LiveNathan/blog/_posts/2025-11-10-balancing-three-phase-power-a-learning-journey-for-av-technicians.md

 After sharing my blog post with my dad (an electrical engineer), he asked what I think is the most important question of all: "Why don't people attach smart current monitors to the three legs?
 Or just one on neutral to detect imbalance?"

-This stopped me in my tracks.
-Everything I'd written was about *planning* power distribution—calculating loads in advance and hoping everything works out.
-But my dad was asking: why aren't we *monitoring* what's actually happening during the show?

-It's an excellent question, especially given that we're an industry obsessed with real-time monitoring of everything else.
-We monitor audio levels, video signals, network traffic, and lighting DMX universes.
-We have backup systems and redundancy for critical paths.
-But the actual electrical power feeding all of this equipment?
+I've spent a lot of time learning about how to measure audio signals in real time, but I never considered that you could do the same for electrical signal.
+The actual electrical power feeding all of this equipment?
 We mostly just plug it in and hope the calculations were right.

 ### The Technology Exists

 Smart current monitors for three-phase power absolutely exist, and they're more sophisticated than I initially realized.
 During my research, I found several solutions specifically designed for entertainment production:

-**StageSmarts** offers power distribution units with comprehensive real-time monitoring built in.
+StageSmarts offers power distribution units with comprehensive real-time monitoring built in.
 Their systems monitor all electrical parameters across every channel, detect imbalances, and alert you to problems before they become critical.
 Their C24 and C72tv models include real-time monitoring of voltage, current, power factor, and most importantly—they have proprietary Loss of Neutral protection that instantly disconnects if voltage becomes excessive.
-These units are actively being used on major tours including Radiohead, Depeche Mode, and Roger Waters.

-The monitoring capabilities are impressive: you can supervise multiple distros from a single interface, track consumption in real time, and receive warnings before you hit critical thresholds.
-It's exactly the kind of proactive monitoring that would prevent the scenario Marcus described—"waiting for something to happen."

-**Fluke** makes portable three-phase power monitors (like the Fluke 3540 FC) that measure voltage, current, frequency, power factor, and total harmonic distortion across all three phases.
-These are designed for temporary installation—you can set one up in under an hour, and it weighs just 2.5 pounds.
+Fluke makes portable three-phase power monitors (like the Fluke 3540 FC) that measure voltage, current, frequency, power factor, and total harmonic distortion across all three phases.
+These are designed for temporary installation.
 The data streams to cloud-based dashboards for remote monitoring.

 Other manufacturers offer similar solutions: monitored PDUs from companies like Server Technology and CyberPower provide outlet-level monitoring with user-defined alert thresholds.
 You can monitor not just the incoming three-phase supply, but individual circuits and devices.